Do any of the following affect your finding employment:

-Discuss with an expert at the TE Office whether you are eligible for a pay subsidy.
+Discuss with an expert at the TE Office or your municipality whether you are eligible for a pay subsidy.
 If the expert is in favour of the subsidy, mention that you have an opportunity to get it to prospective employers.
 You can also ask the expert for a pay subsidy card.

 If you do not find employment in spite of being eligible for a pay subsidy, ask an expert at TE Services whether you could complete a work try-out.
 You can find the workplace for the work try-out yourself or ask if the expert can arrange it.